RyanPham2509/Galaxy-Project/README.md

 ### Executing program

+* Download the zip file then unzip
+* Open the file in VScode
-* Press the "Run" button
+* Click "Run" and play the game
-* Control the spaceship to follow the path

 ## Authors
 - Jonathan Roux